Dennis Edwards: 1977–1983: Attempted solo career, second stint with the Temptations

 Because Edwards was still under contract, he negotiated with Motown to pursue a solo career.
 During the contractual negotiations, Edwards went ahead and recorded an album.
 A deal failed to materialize, and Edwards' solo album was shelved.
 He later went to work for his uncle's company in Cleveland, laying down concrete driveways.

-In 1980, Edwards rejoined the Temptations after his replacement Louis Price left the group.
+In late 1979, Edwards rejoined the Temptations after his replacement Louis Price left the group.
 According to Williams, he told Edwards he would not "tolerate any nonsense".
 The Temptations re-signed with Motown with their 1980 studio album Power.
 The lead single "Power", with Edwards back on lead vocals, topped number 11 on the R&B chart but fell below the top 40 on the pop charts.

 With Edwards back, Motown decided to engineer a Temptations reunion album in 1982, bringing David Ruffin and Eddie Kendricks into the current lineup.
 The reunion tour began in March 1982 a week before the album Reunion was released.
 The album featured mostly Edwards on several tracks and Ruffin on one.
 During the tour, Edwards reconnected with Ruffin, in which both men participated in cocaine binging during off-hours.
 According to Williams, Edwards was also arriving late or inebriated from late-night partying.
 The tour lasted until mid-November at the Westbury Music Fair.
 In 1983, the Temptations released their studio album Surface Thrills.
 That same year, the Temptations were memorably placed against The Four Tops in a "battle of the bands" on the television special Motown 25: Yesterday, Today, Forever, with Edwards and Four Tops frontman Levi Stubbs exchanging their respective group's hit songs.
 The segment was successful enough in which both acts billed a worldwide tour titled "T 'n' T" for three years.

-By 1983, Edwards began missing shows and rehearsals, and was replaced by Ali-Ollie Woodson.
+In late 1983, Edwards walked away for the second time and was replaced by Ali-Ollie Woodson.